State Law Guide · Updated January 2026

 Download a letter with state-specific penalty citations

-Our tool generates a formal gap/vsc refund demand letter citing Pennsylvania Unfair Trade Practices and Consumer Protection Law and state-specific provisions for maximum leverage.
+Our tool checks Pennsylvania Unfair Trade Practices and Consumer Protection Law and state-specific provisions against your paperwork for free — then generates a formal gap/vsc refund demand letter if you want one.

 Demand Letter